AD776/portfolio/README.md

 - Can doubly be used by members of our internal staff to book appointments for follow ups to in-person visits

 **Research Assistant @ Sensors, Energy, and Automation Lab (_September 2022 - May 2023_)**
-- Supervisor: Alex Mamishev, Ph.D. | UW Department of Electrical and Computer Engineering
+- Supervisor: Alex Mamishev, Ph.D.
 - Remodeled the backend of a legacy graphical user interface
 - Built support for multiple sensor inputs and logging real-time measurements, both visually through a plot and numerically as data exported into a spreadsheet